ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 3. To review a file's changes, click **>**.

-  **Note:** If a commit introduced a change to a line, the original line is shaded pink and the new line is shaded green.
+  If a commit introduced a change to a line, the original line is shaded pink and the new line is shaded green.
 Similarly, lines that were added by a commit are shaded green and lines that were removed by a commit are shaded pink.
+  {: tip}

 ### Git terminal
 {: #compare_changes_cmd}